microsoft/MSLab/README.md

 This built ZIP file is more optimized, e. g. the file 0_Shared.ps1 is in-lined to the rest of the scripts to keep the number of MSLab files as low as possible.
 Compared to the git repository where I tend to split those scripts to multiple independent files for a better supportability on our side.

-## Scenarios
+## Scenarios (Archived)

 Over the time, we have developed multiple [scenarios](Scenarios/) simulating Azure Stack HCI and even deep dives into other technologies such as [Windows Admin Center](Scenarios/Windows%20Admin%20Center%20and%20Enterprise%20CA), [Certification Authority](Scenarios/Certification%20Authority) or [Just Enough Administration](Scenarios/BitLocker%20with%20JEA).
 Scenarios can be reused for real environments.
 For example [S2D Hyperconverged](Scenarios/S2D%20Hyperconverged) can be used to deploy real Azure Stack HCI clusters.
-It has not been updated lately as all effort went to [Dell Azure Local HOLs](https://github.com/DellGEOS/AzureLocalHOLs)
+It has not been updated lately as all effort went to [Dell Azure Local HOLs](https://github.com/DellGEOS/AzureLocalHOLs).

+It has not been updated for quite some time, so consider it just a inspiration.

 ## Use cases